Estimated reading time: 8 minutes

 Without an NCCA stamp of approval, a program can’t legally certify students as alcohol or other drug counselors.
 Once certified, though, institutions can offer a CAADE certification program.

 There are other NCCA-approved certification programs in addition to CAADE.
-There’s the California Association of DUI Treatment Program (CADTP) and the California Consortium of Addiction Programs and Professionals (CCAPP).
+There are the California Association of DUI Treatment Program (CADTP) and the California Consortium of Addiction Programs and Professionals (CCAPP).

 Here’s what you need to know about the CADTP and CCAPP programs.